atlanticwave-sdx/sdx-docs/source/contributing.rst

 Make the changes that you want.

 You will want to follow the guidelines documented in the relevant repository.
+Be sure that your Python code adheres to `pep8`_ style.

+If you are adding a nontrivial amount of new code, make sure that you have written tests for them.
 Make sure that the tests pass.
-If you are adding a nontrivial amount of new code, make sure that your code has adequate test coverage.

-Be sure that your Python code adheres to `pep8`_ style.

 4. Test your changes